dotnet/designs/accepted/2022/enable-512-vectors.md

     }
     ```

-- If the JIT encounters a `Vectorize` outside of a the `if` conditional, the JIT will throw a `OperationNotSupportedException`.
+- If the JIT encounters a `Vectorize.If` outside of an `if` conditional, the JIT will throw an `OperationNotSupportedException`.

-- If the JIT encounters `Vectorize` in multiple arms of the conditional, the JIT will throw a
+- If the JIT encounters `Vectorize.If` in multiple arms of the conditional, the JIT will throw an `OperationNotSupportedException`.
-`OperationNotSupportedException`.

-- Any fixed length VectorXX will not be adjusted in any way if present in a `Vectorize` block.
+- Any fixed length VectorXX will not be adjusted in any way if present in a `Vectorize.If` block.

-- Nested `Vectorize` is allowed.
-Expansion should begin at the nested most block.
+- Nested `Vectorize.If` is allowed.
+Expansion begins at the most nested block.

 ### New `Vector<T>` API Methods